 The Internet nowadays is full of irrational hate against vegetarians.
 It really astounds me how some of the arguments miss the point, so I thought I’d write an article to debunk some of the most inaccurate and oft-repeated myths.

 Note that the point of this article wasn’t to prove that vegetarianism is in any way better than non-vegetarianism, only to show that many common arguments against vegetarianism are, in fact, complete nonsense.

 Myth 8: If we didn’t produce meat, we’d have to use much more land to produce all the necessary plants

-I haven’t noticed any lions running around solving difficult mathematical problems.
-There are a large number of animals eating large quantities of meat and still not developing intelligence greater than most herbivores, so meat is not a magical source of great brains.
-It is theorized that a meat-enriched diet and hunting played a role in the development of intelligence in early hominids, but it is not known whether we would have developed intelligence without eating meat, and some anthropologists speculate that it was the introduction of cooking rather than meat-eating that was the main cause.
+It has been theorized, however, that a meat-enriched diet and hunting played a role in the development of intelligence in early hominids, but it is not known whether we would have developed intelligence without eating meat (some anthropologists speculate that it was the introduction of cooking rather than meat-eating that was the main impetus).